thebigG/tour_of_cpp20/docs/source/modules.rst

 Modules
 =========================================

 Modules in C++20 are meant to replace header files.
-This not meant to be official documentation on this subject but rather brief and practical notes on them for myself and others that might be interested in using modules.
+This is not meant to be official documentation on this subject but rather brief and practical notes on them for myself and others that might be interested in using modules.
 There are many examples in the repo that use modules.
 The simplest one is probably `Chapter2`.